TheMaggieSimpson/HelloWorld/README.md

 # ExpressJS-PostgreSQL
-A template for ExpressJS+PostgreSQL project
+A template to start an ExpressJS+PostgreSQL web-app project

 ### References
 - https://expressjs.com